Aellawah/Aellawah-Sprocket-Central-Pty-Ltd-company---Customers-Recommendation-project-KPMG-virtual-internship/README.md

 1. The Age had some outliers that we removed.
 2. Standard cost had some outliers that we removed.

-After finishing EDA i moved on to the RFM Analysis:
+# RFM analysis

+* I have conducted a RFM Model and segmented customers into four different segments (Platinum,Gold,Silver,Bronze)

 * The RFM model is based on three quantitative factors:
 - Recency: How recently a customer has made a purchase
 - Frequency: How often a customer makes a purchase
 - Monetary Value: How much money a customer spends on purchases
--
-* I have conducted a RFM Model and segmented customers into four different segments (Platinum,Gold,Silver,Bronze)

 As we can see there is a +ve relationship between Frequency and Monetary which means that our data is consistant